 Best Kept Secret

-Take your students to place that they probably don’t know exists and is a unique part of your school’s campus.
+Take your students to a place that they probably don’t know exists and is a unique part of your school’s campus.
 Use this place to spark their creativity.
-Maybe have them do an interesting writing project, an art project, whatever comes to your mind.
+Maybe have them do an interesting writing project, an art project, or whatever comes to your mind.
 Showing them something new will get them excited about learning whatever you have in store.

 All the World’s A Stage

-If your students are super into the play you’re reading, give them all a part to read, and have them act it out on your school’s stage.
+If your students are super into the play you’re reading, give them all apart to read, and have them act it out on your school’s stage.
 My 9th graders begged me to do this again and again.
 This activity is best done after your students have gotten comfortable with their classmates and are used to reading out loud to one another.

 Go to Another Classroom